gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### DTLS signaling

-DTLS shall transfer dtls records to SCTP Header Handler as array of bytes (unsigned char).
-Each array has maximum size equal to the maximum size of SCTP payload as computed by SCTP minus the size of the Crypto Chunk header.
+DTLS shall transfer DTLS records to SCTP Header Handler as array of bytes (unsigned char).
+Each array has maximum size equal to the maximum size of SCTP payload as computed by SCTP minus the size of the Encryption Chunk header.
-Each array shall contain one or more dtls records, this is up to DTLS.
+Each array shall contain one or more DTLS records, this is up to DTLS.
-From SCTP perspective each array is opaque data and will be used as payload of one Crypto Chunk.
+From SCTP perspective each array is opaque data and will be used as payload of one Encryption Chunk.

 ### SCTP signaling

 SCTP Chunk handler will create the payload of a legacy SCTP packet according to {{RFC9260}}.
-Such payload will assume a PMTU that is equal to the value computed by SCTP minus the size of the Crypto Chunk header.
+Such payload will assume a PMTU that is equal to the value computed by SCTP minus the size of the Encryption Chunk header.
 It's up to SCTP Chunk Handler to implement all the SCTP rules for bundling and take care of retransmission mechanisms.